Best electric scooters for commuting

 Structural Design of the Electric Scooter

-For example, if you want one built for easy portability so you can take it on trains, up the stairs and hide it under your office desk, you probably want a light scooter with the perfect design that folds down quickly and is easy to carry around.
-If you want a fast and powerful scooter to get you up the hills in your neighbourhood you need to look for a bigger motor and will likely end up with something heavier that is not so easy to carry.
+For example, if you want one built for easy portability so you can bring it on trains, carry up stairs, hide under your office desk, you probably want a lightweight scooter with the perfect design that folds down quickly, and is easy to carry around.
+If you want a fast and powerful scooter to get you up the hills in your neighborhood, you need to look for a bigger motor and will likely end up with something heavier that is not so easy to carry.

 Some quick things you can look for are the wheels and motor position.
 Is it front wheel drive or rear wheel drive?
 Front wheel drive is typically built into lighter and more economical scooters.
 Rear wheel drive provides for a better weight balance and riding experience.
 Just like BMW uses rear wheel drive for all their cars.
 There are also dual wheel drives that can give you more power, control, and accuracy while riding.

 The aesthetics and weight distribution are very important too.
 Consider your battery positions.
 Is it placed in the front pole above the front wheel motor to minimize weight?
-While these scooters are typically the most lightweight around, your scooter will be front heavy and the footboard may come up when you get off too fast at a traffic light.
+While these scooters are typically the most lightweight around, your scooter will be front heavy and the deck may come up when you get off too fast at a traffic light.

-For longer rides and best stability, the battery should be placed under the footboard.
+For longer rides and best stability, the battery should be placed under the deck.
 Are they placed in areas that won’t get in your way?
 Does it make sense to have it where it is?
 You don’t want to be tripping over anything if the scooter hasn’t been engineered well.

-Motor and Power Performance
+Motor and power performance